SSRI Managed Datasets

 The TRDC is a partnership between the Center for Economic Studies at the U.S. Census Bureau and Duke University, in cooperation with the University of North Carolina at Chapel Hill (UNC), North Carolina State University (NCSU), and RTI International (RTI).
 Under this partnership, the Census Bureau allows researchers with approved proposals to perform statistical analysis on non-public microdata from the Census Bureau's economic and demographic censuses and surveys.

 dbGaP was developed to archive and distribute the results of studies that have investigated the interaction of genotype and phenotype.
-Such studies include genome-wide association studies, medical sequencing, molecular diagnostic assays, as well as association between genotype and non-clinical traits.
+Such studies include genome-wide association studies, medical sequencing, molecular diagnostic assays, as well as the association between genotype and non-clinical traits.
 The advent of high-throughput, cost-effective methods for genotyping and sequencing has provided powerful tools that allow for the generation of the massive amount of genotypic data required to make these analyses possible.

-dbGaP provides two levels of access - open and controlled - in order to allow broad release of non-sensitive data, while providing oversight and investigator accountability for sensitive data sets involving personal health information.
+dbGaP provides two levels of access - open and controlled - in order to allow the broad release of non-sensitive data, while providing oversight and investigator accountability for sensitive data sets involving personal health information.
 Summaries of studies and the contents of measured variables as well as original study document text are generally available to the public, while access to individual-level data including phenotypic data tables and genotypes require varying levels of authorization.
 More complete descriptions of the dbGaP system are available in Pub Med Central and the NCBI Bookshelf.

 ICPSR maintains a data archive of more than 500,000 files of research in the social sciences.
 It hosts 16 specialized collections of data in education, aging, criminal justice, substance abuse, terrorism, and other fields.